fritzo/pomagma/doc/philosophy.md

 and a "maximally-coarse" semantics <a href="#user-content-2">[2]</a>
 where as many programs as possible are considered equal.
+This extensional approach is implemented using E-graphs, a data structure that compactly represents equivalence classes of expressions and enables efficient reasoning about program equality.
 At the core of the Pomagma system is an inference engine that is used for verification and search/suggestion.